-Keep under continuous review S-11 Part A 'Guidance for the Preparation and Maintenance of International (INT) Chart and ENC Schemes' in order to advise the IHO Hydrographic Services and Standards Committee (HSSC) on its updating;

-- Advise the International Hydrographic Bureau (IHB to be replaced by 'IHO Secretariat' when the IHO Secretariat is established) and RHCs, as appropriate, on the work of ICCWG in order to promote the production of ENCs; and - Offer advice based on NCWG experience to ICCWG and individual Member States on ENC schemes and cartographic work, in order to strongly encourage adherence to IHO charting specifications.
+- Keep under continuous review S-11 Part A 'Guidance for the Preparation and Maintenance of International (INT) Chart and ENC Schemes' in order to advise the IHO Hydrographic Services and Standards Committee (HSSC) on its updating; - Advise the International Hydrographic Bureau (IHB to be replaced by 'IHO Secretariat' when the IHO Secretariat is established) and RHCs, as appropriate, on the work of ICCWG in order to promote the production of ENCs; and - Offer advice based on NCWG experience to ICCWG and individual Member States on ENC schemes and cartographic work, in order to strongly encourage adherence to IHO charting specifications.

-- 2.1.
-An Electronic Navigational Chart (ENC) is a digital vector chart, issued by or on behalf of a Governmental body, which complies with the IHO ENC Product Specification and, when used in a type-approved Electronic Chart Display and Information System (ECDIS2), meets the requirements of the IMO SOLAS regulations for carriage of nautical charts.
-Within the ECDIS, the features and their attributes (for example: position, colour, shape) can be selectively displayed and queried, creating the potential to manipulate the chart image displayed on the screen.
-This not only provides ECDIS users with control over the level and type of detail they wish to see, but can also be linked to other onboard systems to provide additional features such as automatic warning alarms and indications. - 2.2.
-The IHO is encouraging the transition from paper charts to ENCs for navigation and as such is responsible for ensuring that mariners are provided with adequate ENC services in terms of coverage, consistency, quality, updating and distribution.
-The principles for the provision of these services are encapsulated in the Worldwide Electronic Navigational Chart Database (WEND) Principles (IHO Resolution 1/1997 as amended), which have been developed to ensure 'a world-wide consistent level of high quality, updated official ENCs through integrated services that support the chart carriage requirements of SOLAS Chapter V, and the requirements of the IMO Performance Standards for ECDIS'. - 2.3.
-ENC scheme design will be uninhibited by national boundaries or political considerations (see paragraph 3.11.4). - 2.4.
-The content of ENCs must, as a minimum, be sufficiently complete and comprehensive to enable international mariners to navigate to their destination.
-However, additional content intended to satisfy national requirements may also be included in ENCs, particularly in the larger scale (Navigational Purpose 3-5) ranges, noting that in using ENCs in an ECDIS, the burden on the user for updating and maintenance is not as significant as for a paper chart folio.
-The objective of providing a folio of ENCs designed for planning, landfall and coastal navigation, nominally within (but not restricted to) the Navigation Purpose 1 and 2 ENC cell usage bands, should be considered in determining content and level of detail to be charted. - 2.5.
-The language must be English although other languages may be supplementary options within the ENC.
+2.1 An Electronic Navigational Chart (ENC) is a digital vector chart, issued by or on behalf of a government authorized hydrographic office or other relevant government institution, which complies with the IHO ENC Product Specification and, when used in a type-approved Electronic Chart Display and Information System (ECDIS6), meets the requirements of the IMO SOLAS regulations for carriage of nautical charts.
+Within the ECDIS, the features and their attributes (for example: position, colour, shape) can be selectively displayed and queried, enabling the chart image to be manipulated on the screen.
+This not only provides ECDIS users with control over the level and type of detail they wish to see, but can also be linked to other onboard systems to provide additional features such as automatic alarms and indications.

+2.2 The principles for the provision of ENC services in terms of coverage, consistency, quality, updating and distribution are encapsulated in the Worldwide Electronic Navigational Chart Database (WEND) Principles (IHO Resolution 1/1997 as amended).
+These principles have been developed to ensure 'a world-wide consistent level of high quality, updated official ENCs through integrated services that support the chart carriage requirements of SOLAS Chapter V, and the requirements of the IMO Performance Standards for ECDIS'.

+2.3 ENC scheme design will be uninhibited by national boundaries or political considerations (see paragraph 3.10.4).

+2.4 The content of ENCs must, as a minimum, be sufficiently complete and comprehensive to enable international mariners to navigate to their destination.
+However, additional content intended to satisfy national requirements may also be included in ENCs, particularly in the larger scale (Navigational Purpose 3 to 6) ranges, noting that in using ENCs in an ECDIS, the burden on the user for updating and maintenance is much lighter compared to a paper chart folio.
+The objective of providing a folio of ENCs designed for planning, landfall and coastal navigation, nominally within (but not restricted to) the Navigation Purpose 1 to 3 ENC cell usage bands, should be considered in determining content and level of detail to be charted.

+2.5 The language must be English although other languages may be supplementary options within the ENC.

-3.1.1 All ports that are selected for inclusion in the INT chart scheme, in accordance with the guidance at paragraph 3.1.1 of Section 100, must be included in large scale (that is, Berthing and Harbour Navigational Purpose) ENC schemes.
-Other ports, anchorages, offshore terminals and production areas may need ENCs designed to meet national requirements including the individual navigational requirements of certain sectors of users, such as the needs of cruise liners.
+3.1.1 All ports that are selected for inclusion in the INT chart scheme, in accordance with the guidance at paragraph 3.1.1 of Section 100, must be included in large scale (that is, Berthing or Harbour Navigational Purpose) ENC schemes.
+Other ports, anchorages, offshore terminals and production areas may need ENCs designed to meet national requirements including the individual navigational

-ECDIS: A navigation information system which with adequate back-up arrangements can be accepted as complying with the up-to-date chart required by regulations V/19 and V/27 of the 1974 SOLAS convention, as amended, by displaying selected information from a System Electronic Chart (SENC) with positional information from navigation sensors to assist the mariner in route planning and route monitoring, and if required display additional navigation-related information.
+6 ECDIS: A navigation information system which with adequate back-up arrangements can be accepted as complying with the up-to-date chart required by regulations V/19 and V/27 of the 1974 SOLAS convention, as amended, by displaying selected information from a System Electronic Chart (SENC) with positional information from navigation sensors to assist the mariner in route planning and route monitoring, and if required display additional navigation-related information.